 However, we believe that you can easily circumvent this shortcoming by adding no more than a whole carrot with your juice.
 That is why instead of drinking a whole glass of carrot juice, we strongly recommend just adding a carrot to your other juice recipes.
 You get to have the same benefits without shooting up your blood sugar level, plus it adds flavor to your veggie juice.

-In conclusion, carrot juice alone is not good for diabetics, but adding a carrot to your vegetable juice will definitely help boost the nutrients to an already nutritious juice.
+To completely answer the question: “Is carrot juice safe for diabetics?”, carrot juice alone is not good for diabetics, but adding a carrot to your vegetable juice will definitely help boost the nutrients to an already nutritious juice.